Craigside

 No analysis available

-Strong evidence: 19/20 MLS sheets list an exercise room and multiple remarks explicitly state 'fitness center', 'gym', 'workout room' or 'well-equipped fitness center' across listings, showing consistent confirmation from different agents rather than a single copy/paste.
+Strong, consistent evidence across listings: 19/20 MLS sheets list an exercise room and many remarks explicitly state 'fitness center', 'gym', or 'workout room' (e.g., 'well-equipped fitness center', 'fully equipped fitness room').
+This is corroborated across multiple agents and appears to be a true building amenity.

 No analysis available